mina86/ansi_colours/README.md

 ### C and C++

-The easiest way to use this package in C or C++ is to copy the `ansi_colour.h` and `ansi256.c` files to your project (unfortunately, C nor C++ has any centralised package repository), set up compilation step for the `ansi256.c` file, add header file to include path and once all that is done use the two functions provided by this library can be used:
+The easiest way to use this library in C or C++ is to copy the `ansi_colour.h` and `ansi256.c` files to your project, set up compilation step for the `ansi256.c` file, add the header file to the include path and once all that is done use the two provided functions:

 ```c
 #include <stdio.h>